hpc-carpentry/hpc-python/_episodes/17-cluster.md

 Values for any command line argument to snakemake can be defined in our profile, although a value is required (e.g. the `--use-conda` argument could be included in our profile with `use-conda: true`).
 `jobs` specifies the maximum number of jobs that will be submitted at one time.
 We also specified the `default-resources` that will be requested for each job, while `resources` defines the resource limits.
-With these parameters, snakemake will use no more than 100 cpus and 100000mb (100 GB) at a time between all currently submitted jobs.
+With these parameters, snakemake will use no more than 100 cpus and 100000 MB (100 GB) at a time between all currently submitted jobs.
 While it does not come into play here, a generally sensible default is slightly above the maximum number of jobs you are allowed to have submitted at a time.

 The defaults won't always be perfect, however -